Vanguard vs Public

 Desktop Programs

-Because Public.com and Vanguard don’t emphasize short-term trading, they have no desktop programs.
-Schwab caters to both short-term and long-term investors.
-For the former group, it has a very good desktop program called thinkorswim.
-It has tons of advanced features, including Level II quotes and pairs trading.
-And CNBC streams on the platform free of charge.
+Because Public.com and Vanguard don’t focus on active trading, they don’t have desktop programs.
+Schwab supports both short-term and long-term traders.
+For active trading, there’s the thinkorswim platform.
+It has many pro features, such as Level II quotes and pairs trading, plus free CNBC streaming.

 Winner: Schwab